zucchini/sample-circuitsim-tester/README.md

 1. Clone this repository
 2. Remove the `.git` directory.
 3. Edit the tester name in `settings.gradle`.
-4. Add any tests into the src/main/io/zucchini/samplecircuitsimtester/ path as separate classes.
+4. Add any tests into the `src/main/java/io/zucchini/samplecircuitsimtester/` path just like the `ANDTests.java` file.
 They will be discovered automatically.
 5. If you want, change the groupId in `build.gradle`.
 6. If you want, change the package the sources are in.
 Make sure to update tha main class string in `build.gradle` afterwards.
 7. Run your tests and profit.